cffi-rs/cffi/README.md

   - [ ] `Arc<T>`
 - [ ] Make `invoke` syntax consistent with `marshal`
 - [ ] Add debug logging to inform the user when a value has been consumed and should not be reused
+- [ ] Clean up the tests and make them pass
+- [ ] Support types whose representation in C would be multiple parameters or a struct

 ### v1.0 series

 Let's get this stable.

 - [ ] Ability to generate APIs for Kotlin, Swift and C#
+- [ ] Fuzzed so hard that the code is no longer fazed by aggressive abuse and invalid files

 ## Background and philosophy